lmd-code/lmdcss/README.md

-# LMD-Code Default CSS
+# Default CSS

-An opinionated default stylesheet created for my own projects.
-Used as a starter rather than an end result.
+A mildly opinionated default stylesheet created for my own projects.
+This is not a CSS reset/normalise (although some normalisation is applied, particularly for forms) or framework - it's just my preferred starting point rather than an end result.

-## How to Use
+## Usage

 1. Download the unminified CSS file to your project's CSS assets.
-2. Customise the CSS variables to suit.
+2. Customise the CSS variables to suit ([see customisable variables](#customisable-variables)).
 3. Then either:
-    - Minify and link as separate stylesheet (probably needs to be first in the cascade).
+    - Link as separate stylesheet (minification recommended).\
+    `<link href="lmdcode-default.css" rel="stylesheet">`
-    - Paste to the top of your own stylesheet.
+    - Or, paste to the top of your own stylesheet.

 ## Customisable Variables